amadeus4dev/developer-guides/docs/resources/flights.md

 #### Airport Routes

 [Airport Routes](https://developers.amadeus.com/self-service/category/air/api-doc/airport-routes) shows all destinations from a given airport.
 To follow up on our previous example, let's check where we can fly to from Madrid (MAD).
-The options are obviously quite broad, so we can limit the maximum number of results by 10.
-Keep in mind that this limit will apply from the beginning of results list in the alphabetical order of the airport IATA codes.
+The options are obviously quite broad, so we can limit the maximum number of results to 10.
+Keep in mind that this limit will apply from the beginning of the results list in the alphabetical order of the airport IATA codes.

 The request will look like this: